rajendraprasad-j/react-ssr-spacex-example/README.md

 ## CSS:

+This Project uses Mobile-First approach to create the web app.

 This project uses The Block, Element, Modifier methodology (commonly referred to as BEM) is a popular naming convention for classes in HTML and CSS.